siberianfox/tinygwiki/JSON-Mode-Operation-(version-0.95-and-later).md

 TinyG can operate in either text mode (command line mode) or JSON mode.
 In text mode TinyG accepts Gcode blocks per usual and $ config lines, and returns responses in human-friendly ASCII.
 Text mode responses return "ok:" or "error:" to maintain compatibility with grbl.
 In text mode it's up the user whether character echo is enabled or not ($ee=0 or 1).

 In JSON mode TinyG expects well structured JSON (if in doubt use the [JSON validator](http://jsonlint.com)).
 JSON requests are generally just curly braces and formatting around what would otherwise be a command line request.
-The method (verb) for the command is implied by convention and is not present in the object itself.
-Most JSON objects only contain a single request but multiple request objects in a JSON line is supported - up the the limits mentioned above.
+A JSON line can only contain a single request object.
+This may be a single value such as {"xvm":""}, or a complete group such as {"x":""} - but only one group.

+Note that groups with multiple *elements* are accepted.
+For example, this is OK:
+{"x":{"vm":16000,"fr":10000}}

 TinyG responds to each request by returning a JSON object consisting of a body and a footer - both are described below.